 - NHM 562 – Metabolism of Energy Nutrients (3 hours)

-You will need 18 hours of graduate study in NHM designated courses in order to complete this degree.
+You will need a minimum of 18 hours of graduate study in nutrition or NHM designated courses in order to complete this degree.

 Electives must be approved by the student′s academic advisor.
 Examples of 3-hour courses the student may choose include: